davisgrubin/district_tweets/README.md

 # district_tweets
 Collection and analysis of tweets by congressional district
-#### What can tweets tell us about the partisan make-up congressional district where they come from?
+#### What can tweets tell us about the partisan make-up of the congressional districts where they are from?
 #### Could they potentially provide insight into future election outcomes that polls may be unable to?
   *Main challenges:
 *collecting tweets and filtering into congressional districts.